Mesothelioma Support Guide

 Learning about what your healthcare provider can do during the treatment and what you can expect will better prepare you to cope with all the things that come with being a mesothelioma victim.

-Communication, Not Isolation
+Focus on Communication, Not Isolation

 Though you may feel the need to shield your friends and loved ones from your emotions, especially negative ones such as sadness or anger, keep in mind that this may make the process more difficult.
 Right now, you need support from loved ones more than ever.

-Pretending that nothing bad has happened or putting up a facade of false cheer may end up hurting you in the long run as you won’t have an outlet to share your experiences and frustrations.
+Pretending that nothing bad has happened or putting up a facade of false cheer may end up hurting you in the long run, as you won’t have an outlet to share your experiences and frustrations.

 Be Honest About Your Illness